TomasMikula/LambdaCart/README.md

 x => { /* body, optionally referring to x */ }
 ```

 That is, name a placeholder for input and use it in the definition of the output.
+(If you are happy with writing your DSL programs in point-free style, you can stop reading.)

 DSLs often support this by just embedding ordinary Scala functions (e.g. Free monad-based DSLs).
 However, you **cannot analyze a function**, or store it in a database (or at least you shouldn't).